-While the previous generation used AA batteries for power, the latest one boasts a built-in battery that charges through a Lightning cable.
+While the previous generation used AA batteries for power, the latest one boasts a built-in battery and charges through a Lightning cable.
 It all sounds perfectly normal so far.
 The funny part is the placement of the charging port.

-The Lightning connector is placed at the bottom of the Magic Mouse.
+You see the Lightning connector is placed at the bottom of the Magic Mouse.
 This means you cant use it when it charges.

-You see, the answer is rather simple – design cost, product image, and press.
+The answer is rather simple – design cost, product image, and press.

 Other than how they are powered, the new Magic Mouse looks identical to the previous generation.
 This means by placing the Lightning connector at the bottom and not the front, Apple only needs to tweak the design of the aluminum bottom slightly and not the glass surface on the top.

 Good enough might sound alien to Apple products, but it does not mean they don’t do good enough, especially with peripherals.
 Remember the iPhone battery case?

 A more important reason why the Magic Mouse charges funny is the image of the product which Apple is famously obsessed with.

 As an example, when you download apps from the App Store, you’ll see screenshots of the apps.
 Apple has a complete list of guidelines for developers on what screenshots are acceptable and what are not.
 The guidelines include the size of the screenshots, with and without the status bar.

 Naturally, when it comes to Magic Accessories, Apple wants to maintain its magical and minimum appearance.